vmware-private-ai/VMware-generative-ai-reference-architecture/LLM-fine-tuning-example/README.md

 jupyter-lab
 ```

 Next, your web browser will show a JupyterLab session like the one shown next.
+Double-click on
-Double click on the `Notebook-Falcon-finetune.ipynb` file to open the notebook and get ready to go over the Falcon LLM fine-tune process.
-Once the notebook is open you may follow the notebook annotations which explain the LLM fine-tune process and the role of each component of it.
+the `Notebook-Falcon-finetune.ipynb` file to open the notebook and get ready to go over the Falcon LLM fine-tune
+process.
+Once the notebook is open you may follow the notebook annotations which explain the LLM fine-tune process
+and the role of each component of it.